Odongo006/To-Do-List/README.md

 **[To-Do List]**

+> "To-do list" is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.
+In this particular repo, We are building this To-do list with using HTML, CSS, JavaScript (ES6), and Webpack.

 ## 🛠 Built With <a name="built-with"></a>
 - [x] HTML, CSS and JavaScript
 - [x] Linters: Lighthouse, Webhint, Stylelint and ESLint